-Trading stamps originated in the United States and were sold to retailers who then issued them to their customers.
+Trading stamps originated in the United States as far back as 1896 and were sold to retailers who then issued them to their customers.
 The stamps were stuck in savings books and exchanged for merchandise.
 Retailers built customer loyalty and customers acquired free gifts.

-They began to feature in the UK in the early 1960s when Fine Fare supermarkets began to issue S and H Pink Stamps.
+They began to feature in the UK in the early 1960s when Fine Fare supermarkets began to issue Sperry and Hutchinson Pink Stamps.
 In 1963, Tesco responded by giving away Green Shield stamps.

 The books could later be exchanged for a range of household goods such as toasters, garden furniture and toys at the Green Shield stamp shop.

-Green Shield rebranded its redemption centres as Argos warehouses and the stamps were finally withdrawn in 1991.
+Green Shield rebranded its redemption centres as Argos warehouses in 1973, and the stamps were finally withdrawn in 1991.

 A new edition of the Argos catalogue (which comedian Bill Bailey later referred to as the “book of dreams”) appeared every six months, and at its peak, it was the most widely printed publication in Europe.